jatkinson1000/rse-skills-workshop/JOSE_paper/paper.md

 - Code formatting for consistent readable layout,
 - Naming principles for readable, re-useable code,
 - Linting and static analysis of code,
-- Writing docstrings and comments, and
+- Writing docstrings and comments,
+- READMEs and Licenses, and
 - Other general principles including magic numbers, avoiding hard-coded values, etc.

 This makes it easy to remove sections to tailor the course, or for additional topics to be added in future.